Álvaro Gómez Hurtado: Journalism

 He began writing for the newspaper El Siglo, which was owned by his father.
 He later founded a weekly business magazine called Síntesis Económica (Economic Synthesis) and created and produced a television news show called Noticiero 24 Horas ("24 Hours News").

 Political career

 Gómez Hurtado's first political office was as elected councilman for the city of Bogotá.
 He next ran for the Chamber of Representatives of Colombia and was elected for a four-year term.
-After finishing his term, he was elected to the Senate.
+After finishing his term, he was elected for the Senate.

 Gómez was appointed as a "plenipotentiary minister" several times.
 He was also appointed as Ambassador to the United Nations, Switzerland, Italy, the United States and France.

 Presidential candidacies

 Gómez founded the National Salvation Movement.
 He ran (unsuccessfully) as its candidate for president three times: in 1974 against Alfonso López Michelsen, in 1986 against Virgilio Barco and in 1990 against César Gaviria.

 President of the Constituent Assembly

 He was elected to the Constituent Assembly, which created the new Colombian Constitution of 1991.
 He was elected as co-president of the Constituent Assembly along with Horacio Serpa and Antonio Navarro.
 After the Constitution had been written and ratified, Gómez left politics and focused on journalism and academia.